o5e2e2/petrel/README.rst

 Developer's notes about source code internals
 =============================================

-The code created to compile with recent GCC with C++11 features support.
-Latest code is not tested with MinGW for Windows, but should be fixed easily.

-The engine extensively uses PSHUFB processor instruction that is available only on SSSE3 instruction set.
-Porting to ARM NEON should be possible.
-Porting to platform without rich SIMD instruction set is possible only with large performance penalty.
+The engine extensively uses PSHUFB x86 processor instruction that is available only on SSSE3 instruction set.
+Porting to platform without SIMD instruction support is quite possible but with noticable performance penalty.

 Chess programming code details
 ------------------------------